henshmi/Classic-Pool-Game/README.md

 Hello everyone!<br><br>
 The presented code is my first shot at building a javascript game.<br>
-It is a two-players classic 8 ball pool game.
+It is a classic 8-ball pool game.
+You can choose to play against a friend, or against an AI, with various difficulty levels.

+Have fun, and good luck!

 <h3>Keys:</h3>
-* 'Q' : More shot power.<br>
+* 'W' : Increase shot power.<br>
-* 'A' : Less shot power.<br>
+* 'S' : Decrease shot power.<br>
+* 'Esc' : Return to main menu.<br>

 <h3>Mouse:</h3>
 * Left click : shoot.<br>